Rule Engines in Jedox

 Data-Driven Engine

 The Data-Driven Engine can process original rules in basic form in an optimal way.
-It is supported by CPU as well as GPU platforms.
 It combines the approach used in the Marker-Driven Engine and an optimization focused on grouping cells

 The Data-Driven Engine analyzes the plan generated from a database query and creates objects that are specialized to process atomic steps in the plan.
 We call these objects processors.
 Each processor provides an output stream of results containing the cell coordinates and its calculated value.
 The stream can then be used to build a result set sent to the querying application or used as input for another processor.